Topzle Topzle

 Description

 A small rabbit who first appeared in the HBO special The Tale of the Bunny Picnic as the main character.
-Bean Bunny also appears in Muppet Babies, the Disney's Hollywood Studios theme park attraction Jim Henson's Muppet*Vision 3D, The Jim Henson Hour, and has had minor roles and cameos in most Muppet films after The Muppet Christmas Carol.
-He was designed by Diana Dawson-Hall and built by Rollie Krewson.[citation needed]
+Bean Bunny also appears in Muppet Babies, The Jim Henson Hour, and also appeared in the theme park attraction Muppet*Vision 3D.
+Additionally, he had minor roles and cameos in most Muppet films after The Muppet Christmas Carol.
+Bean Bunny was des

 Beautiful Day Monster